Foreword

 Disambiguation:

-instructions described below refer to and apply to all these forms.
-Check them all.GOSUB
+TheGOTOinstructions described below refer to and apply to all these forms.
+Check them all.GOSUBinstructions can take any of these forms:GOSUB&ON [...]
+GOSUB.

 Error 1 — Atari BASIC — No error